csviri/kubernetes-glue-operator/docs/reference.md

 With every release, there are Kubernetes resources provided to make an initial deployment very simple.
 See `kubernetes.yml` in [release assets](https://github.com/csviri/resource-glue-operator/releases).
+While we will provide more options, users are encouraged to enhance/adjust this for their purposes.

 Since the project is a meta-controller, it needs to have access rights to all the resources it manages.
 When creating specialized roles for a deployment, roles should contain the union of required access rights